 - Highlight accomplishments that focus on your managerial experience through your bullet points.

-- Call out specific numbers which give context to your accomplishments and emphasize your seniority.
+- Call out specific numbers in your resume which give context to your accomplishments and emphasize your seniority.

 - Highlight your managerial experience throughout other parts of your resume, like your resume summary.